A HISTORY OF OUR PARISH & ITS CHURCH

 Beneath the window is the Reredos (a feature of Catholic churches since 7th Century) with figures of eight saints set against a blue mosaic background, four each side of the tabernacle.
 These figures are four men and four women who are all of the patron saints of members of Sir Edward's family.
 His wife would have been included only there was no St Millicent in the Church's calendar.

-The original altar, which was set close to the east wall, is no longer there, nor are the altar rails which once separated the sanctuary from the nave.
+Below the reredos the altar was set close to the east wall.
+It is, however, no longer there, nor are the altar rails which once separated the sanctuary from the nave.
 These were removed to accommodate the liturgical changes that came after the Second Vatican Council and a new free-standing altar was erected in the centre of the sanctuary (an Altar Frontal was added in 2005 and is described below).

 The light coloured timber panelling in the sanctuary is of Japanese oak.
 On the south side of the sanctuary the window is clearly derived from the Holman Hunt painting, Light of the World (a photograph of this window appears earlier on this page).

 Around the walls, starting on the north side by the Lady Chapel, are the fourteen Stations of the Cross, designed by Eric Gill.
 Shortly after the church was substantially completed, in 1923, Sir Edward Hulton sought advice about an artist who might produce a set of Stations.
-Gill's name was mentioned and Sir Edward went to see the large Stations of the Cross which Gill had completed only a few years earlier in Westminster Cathedral.
+FIRST STATION 14TH STATION Gill's name was mentioned and Sir Edward went to see the large Stations of the Cross which Gill had completed only a few years earlier in Westminster Cathedral.
 He then met Gill, and the work we now have was commissioned.
-Until the 1980's there was at least one parishoner who could remember seeing the "strangely dressed man" (Gill) perched on the steps doing the final work on the Stations as they were fixed in groups of two or three after being cut in Gill's studio near Ditchling.
+Until the 1980s there was at least one parishoner who could remember seeing the "strangely dressed man" [Gill] perched on the steps doing the final work on the Stations as they were fixed in groups of two or three after being cut in Gill's studio near Ditchling in East Sussex.

 In 1924, while the Gill Stations of the Cross were being completed, another of the glories bequeathed to us by Sir Edward Hulton was erected.
 This was Woodroffe's West window with scenes from the Christmas story.
 Unfortunately, this wonderful window is obscured from much of the church by the loft, added long after the window was erected.
 But if one stands just below the sanctuary, particularly in the late afternoon light and looks back, one can see exciting blaze of colour with which Woodroffe depicted the scenes.